-There is a very real chance that a potentially lifesaving treatment for your exists that your doctor does not know about.
-You simply don't know unless you have the latest information on your illness.
-We believe that patients should be making their own medical choices based upon the best information available.
+There is a very real chance that a potentially lifesaving treatment for your illness exists now, or is in development, that your doctor does not know about.
+You simply can’t know unless you have the latest information on your illness.
+We believe that patients should be making their own medical choices based on the best information available.

 Treatment Developments and Breakthroughs Worldwide

-However, the PubMed database in not user friendly.
-It was designed for researchers and medical librarians long before there was such a thing as the internet, or for that matter, long before there were personal computers.
-Someone trained in using the PubMed could readily do the searching I described above.
-However, it would be very difficult for someone unfamiliar with the structure of this database and the tools available to search it, to find what they are looking for with good accuracy and completeness.
+However, the PubMed database is not user-friendly.
+It was designed for researchers and medical librarians long before there was such a thing as the Internet, or for that matter, long before there were personal computers.
+Someone trained in using PubMed could readily do the searching I described above.
+However, it would be very difficult and time consuming for someone unfamiliar with the structure of this database and the tools available to search it to find what he or she is looking for with good accuracy and completeness.

-Search engines like Google, Yahoo, and Bing rely on software called crawlers or bots to “crawl” the web and figure out which websites are about what topics, and which are important enough to be placed in the search engine index.
+Search engines like Google rely on software called crawlers or bots to “crawl” the web.
+Their function is to figure out which websites are about what topics and which are important enough to be placed in the search engine index.
 This works incredibly well for finding information on most topics.
-It works reasonably well for finding medical information too.
+It works reasonably well for finding medical information, too.

-However, when it comes to finding information that could quite literally mean finding very new information that could result in a life saving treatment for you, it isn’t good enough.
-Search engines have no innate ability to determine if a particular article buried in cybespace is important in terms of it's potential as a better treatment for your illness.
+However, when it comes to finding information that could quite literally result in a life-saving treatment for you, it isn’t good enough.
+Search engines have no innate ability to determine if a particular article buried in cyberspace is important in terms of its potential as a better treatment for your illness.
 The software analyzes words used in the article, the number of links to the article, and other factors that have little to do with medical relevance.

-The PubMed Databases employ medical professionals like biologists, physicians, and nurses, to analyze and categorize every article included to make sure it is tagged properly for those searching the databases.
+The PubMed Databases employ medical professionals like biologists, physicians, and nurses.
+They are tasked with analyzing and categorize every article included to make sure it is tagged properly for those searching the databases.
 An article can be categorized as applicable to dozens of searchable criteria, based not on popularity or word count, but on professional judgment.
-Here is an example of the searchable indexing of one typical article (chosen at random) from the PubMed database: